LittleLittleHamster/GoodCore/Readme.md

 * K: the size of the coreset
 * b: the size of the batch that asks the human to impute per human iteration

+## Imputation
+If you involve a human to impute the missing value, you can interactive through the command line.
+You can add other automatic imputation methods as needed.

 ## Running Code
 - `python logistic.py --data Example --method sgd -s 0.0002`